 We encourage you to take the time to discuss your decision with your family; after all, your decision may have an impact upon them too.

-- Although taking out a lifetime mortgage will always reduce the amount of inheritance you can leave, our inheritance protection guarantee can ensure you’ll have something to leave for your loved ones.
+- Although taking out a lifetime mortgage will always reduce the amount of inheritance you can leave, our optional inheritance protection guarantee can ensure you’ll have something to leave for your loved ones.
 This will reduce the amount you can borrow.

 - With a lifetime mortgage from Aviva, you’re protected by our ‘no negative equity’ guarantee which ensures that you or your estate will never pay back more than the eventual sale price of the property, providing it is sold for the best price reasonably obtainable.